7 Silent Signs of a Herniated Disc You Could Be Ignoring

 It hurts to watch a funny show

 Laughter is supposed to be the best medicine—unless your back is involved.
 Coughing, laughing, or sneezing puts pressure on your abdomen, which can reverberate to your back, says Leda Ghannad, MD, assistant professor of orthopedic surgery and physical medicine and rehabilitation at Rush University Medical Center.
+Painful laughter, coughing, and sneezing are some of the herniated disc symptoms you need to watch out for.

 Pain gets worse when you rest